XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/build-run-rippled-ubuntu.md

       5. Build the separately-compiled Boost libraries.
 This may take about 10 minutes, depending on your hardware specs.

-              ./b2 -j 4
+              ./b2 -j 4 ***TODO: for troubleshooting, ran without -j 4***

           **Tip:** This example uses 4 processes to build in parallel.
 The best number of processes to use depends on how many CPU cores your hardware has available.
 You can use `cat /proc/cpuinfo` to get information about your hardware's processor.

-      6. Set the environment variable `BOOST_ROOT` to point to the new `boost_1_67_0` directory.
+      6. Set the environment variable `BOOST_ROOT` to point to the new `boost_1_68_0` directory.
 It's best to put this environment variable in your `.profile`, or equivalent, file for your shell so it's automatically set when you log in.
 Add the following line to the file:

-              export BOOST_ROOT=/home/ubuntu/boost_1_67_0
+              export BOOST_ROOT=/home/my_user/boost_1_68_0

       7. Source your updated `.profile` file.
 For example:

               source ~/.profile

-5. From a working directory, get the `rippled` source code.
+6. From a working directory, get the `rippled` source code.
 The `master` branch has the latest released version.

-        cd ~
-        git clone https://github.com/ripple/rippled.git
+        cd ~ ***TODO: I think I should remove this line.
+If we've already told the user to do this in a working directory, this command will likely take them out of that directory, correct?*** git clone https://github.com/ripple/rippled.git
         cd rippled
         git checkout master

-6. Check the commit log to be sure you're compiling the version you intend to.
+7. Check the commit log to be sure you're compiling the version you intend to.
 The most recent commit should be signed by a well-known Ripple developer and should set the version number to the latest released version.
 For example:

         $ git log -1

-        commit 3e22a1e9e8f2de450eded6ca4c2db6411e329b2a
+        commit 4f3a76dec00c0c7ea28e78e625c68499debbbbf3
         Author: Nik Bougalis <nikb@bougalis.net>
-        Date:   Wed Sep 5 18:34:43 2018 -0700
+        Date:   Thu Nov 29 21:49:10 2018 -0800

-            Set version to 1.1.0
+            Set version to 1.1.2

-7. If you previously built, or (more importantly) tried and failed to build `rippled`, you should delete the `my_build/` directory (or whatever you named it) to start clean before moving on to the next step.
+8. If you previously built, or (more importantly) tried and failed to build `rippled`, you should delete the `my_build/` directory (or whatever you named it) to start clean before moving on to the next step.
 Otherwise, you may get unexpected behavior, like a `rippled` executable that crashes due to a segmentation fault (segfault).

     If this is your first time building `rippled` 1.0.0 or higher, you won't have a `my_build/` directory and can move on to the next step.

-8. Use CMake to build a `rippled` binary executable from source code.
+9. Use CMake to build a `rippled` binary executable from source code.
 The result will be a `rippled` binary executable in the `my_build` directory.

       1. Generate the build system.
 Builds should be performed in a directory that is separate from the source tree root.
 In this example, we'll use a `my_build` directory that is a subdirectory of `rippled`.